 One final thing to note about Sengoku Basara (for you blood and gore enthusiasts) is that the violence is pretty modest - even by shōnen standards.
 However, that this doesn’t mean that there aren’t any deaths!
 Of course, if this sort of stuff doesn't bother you in the slightest, you'll be fine.

 + Interesting presentation of the Warring States period.
 If you know a thing or two about the period, you're likely to squeeze more enjoyment out of it (unless historical inaccuracies put you off).

 +/- Series is short in length but has a large, varied cast of characters.
 As a result, character development isn't a highlight.

-- A few annoying characters that you'll have to tolerate (depending on what you're definition of annoying is).
+- A few annoying characters that you'll have to tolerate (subjective, depending on what you're definition of annoying is).

 Overall, Sengoku Basara is OK.
-Some of the characters may be annoying, character development isn’t great, and the final confrontation arguably leaves much to be desired.
-However, I'm sure many will find it grossly entertaining.
-Generally speaking, if you think a guy wielding six swords at the same time (only two hands!) is just plain awesome, you should probably give this one a try.
+Some of its characters may be annoying, character development isn’t great, and the final confrontation arguably leaves much to be desired.
+However, I'm sure many will find it entertaining.
+Generally speaking, if you think the idea of a guy wielding six swords simultaneously (only two hands!) is just plain awesome, you should probably give this one a try.